What It Is

 Why the FCA Cares

 The FCA introduced Consumer Duty because existing rules were not preventing harm at scale.
 Despite years of TCF, the regulator continued to find firms selling products that did not meet customer needs, charging prices that bore no relationship to value, communicating in ways that obscured rather than informed, and making it harder for customers to switch, complain, or cancel than to buy.
+The FCA's 2021 consultation paper (CP21/36) cited specific evidence: GBP 2.3 billion in consumer losses from unsuitable products, persistent overcharging in insurance markets, and systematic barriers to switching and cancellation across multiple sectors.

 Consumer Duty is the FCA's answer to a structural problem: firms have historically optimised for sales and retention rather than outcomes.
 The Duty shifts the regulatory focus from process compliance to outcome delivery.
 The FCA's supervisory approach now starts with the question: "Are customers getting good outcomes?" — and works backwards to assess whether firm conduct explains any shortfall.
+This is a fundamental change in regulatory methodology.

 Who It Affects

 Since 31 July 2024, the Duty extends to closed book products where the firm has an ongoing relationship with the customer.
 Firms with legacy books must assess whether those products continue to deliver fair value and whether customers can access appropriate support.
+The FCA specifically highlighted closed book life insurance and pension products as areas of concern, noting that customers in older products may be paying higher charges for equivalent or inferior benefits compared to current market offerings.

 What Firms Get Wrong

-On Outcome 2 (Price and Value), the most common error is conflating cost with value.
-A fair value assessment must consider the totality of what the customer receives relative to what they pay — including service quality, outcomes delivered, and the availability of comparable alternatives.
+On Outcome 2 (Price and Value, PRIN 2A.4), the most common error is conflating cost with value.
+A fair value assessment under PRIN 2A.4.10R must consider the totality of what the customer receives relative to what they pay — including the quality of the product, the quality and nature of services provided, the benefits customers receive, the limitations and exclusions, and the expected total cost.
 Firms that simply benchmark their prices against competitors without assessing outcomes are missing the point.
+The FCA found in its cash savings review that some firms were paying rates significantly below the Bank Rate while providing no additional service to justify the differential — a clear failure of the price and value outcome.
+The FCA required firms to increase rates or justify the differential with evidence of additional value.

 What Evidence the FCA Expects